Vinc3r/ReTiCo/README.md

 ReTiCo tools are now available in `3DView` > `Sidebar` > `ReTiCo` tab.

+As I develop mainlky using last official Blender version, at activation you may seen this kind of warning: `This script was written Blender version 2.81.0 and migt not function (correctly), though it is enabled`.
+Don't worry, it should be OK.

 ## Documentation

 This addon was made to help 3D realtime workflows, and also glTF import/export.